×

 What residency documents or visas did I need if I will be in Merida for a while?

 "Residente Permanente Visa: I didn't have to call them, I had gotten approved on a Thursday and they just told me to come back on Tuesday afternoon to pick up my passport with the visa stamp.
 All in all I was able to complete the entire process from initial application to getting the visa in 2 weeks with a bit of time to spare, might have been faster if I had been totally prepared.
 Bring color passport photos and pay attention to any Mexican government holidays that may fall around the time of your application and what day theyes have off to celebrate.
 For instance today is "Cinco de mayo" But yesterday (Friday) the many government offices were closed, (At least around here in the Yucatán, seems like it varies a bit state to state).
-[If you are married] You can apply together and if your total combined assets/income meet the criteria you will both recieve your permanent visas at the same time," explained one foreigner living in Merida, Mexico.
+[If you are married] You can apply together and if your total combined assets/income meet the criteria you will both recieve your permanent visas at the same time," remarked one member in Merida.

 What cultural blunders should I try to avoid making in Merida?